richstep/studentkit/Indoor-m1/1_Assemble_your_FarmBeats_Student_Kit_Hardware.md

-Assemble your FarmBeats Student Kit Hardware
+Assemble and Test the Raspberry Pi Device
 ============================================

 The FarmBeats Student Kit has been sent in parts and needs to be assembled